pdaiii/Meteor/README.md

 # Meteor
 [Live Site](https://meteor-fsp.herokuapp.com/#/)

-Welcome to the Meteor wiki!
 Meteor is a social media application inspired by Medium that enables authors to publicly share articles.
-Users can create articles with a title, body, and image.
-Users can also like and comment on other user's posts.
+Users can create articles and like and comment on other user's posts.

 ## List of Technologies Used
 * React